Back to DWU AI Articles

 Last updated March 5, 2026.
 Prepared by DWU AI · Reviewed by alternative AI · Human review in progress.

-2025–2026 Update: Two developments underscore the three-dimensional framework's continued relevance.
+2025–2026 Update: Two developments underscore the continued use of the three-dimensional framework.
 First, GASB 94 on public-private partnerships amends the GAAP dimension's financial reporting model—airports may update their ACFR presentation while rate resolution and bond document calculations remain unaffected.
-Second, recent capital programs (JFK $19B, EWR Terminal B PPP, AUS 32-gate expansion) create complexity as airports, airlines, and bondholders negotiate how expansion costs flow through each framework.
+Second, recent capital programs (JFK $19B, EWR Terminal B PPP, AUS 32-gate expansion) have required airports, airlines, and bondholders to negotiate how expansion costs are allocated under each framework (see JFK Terminal One OS 2022, AUS Expansion Plan 2024).
 The same terminal expansion cost may be capitalized differently under GAAP (GASB 34/103 standards), recovered differently under the rate resolution (residual vs. compensatory allocation), and defined differently for bond covenant coverage testing.

 Key Takeaways